attack68/rateslib/docs/source/u_splines.rst

 value with the correct AD sensitivity.
-The *evaluate* method will also automatically handle the case of user injected :class:`~rateslib.dual.Variable` values as x-axis datapoints (note that *Variables* cannot currently be used to construct the spline coefficients - these must be well defined types for AD To operate correctly).
+The *evaluate* method will also automatically handle the case of user injected :class:`~rateslib.dual.Variable` values as x-axis datapoints (note that *Variables* cannot currently be used to construct the spline coefficients - these must be well defined types for AD to operate correctly).

 .. list-table::